 Lead nurturing is the process, the system, the technology, and the strategy for taking raw leads and warming them up to be ready for a more productive sales conversation.

-Your lead nurturing strategy is going to vary -- it needs to be customized depending on your company's business model, your target markets, your primary and secondary buyer personas, your average client lifetime value, and your average sales cycle length.
+Your lead nurturing strategy is going to vary -- it needs to be customized depending on your company's business model, target markets, primary and secondary buyer personas, average client lifetime value, and average sales cycle length.
 All of these will factor into how in-depth you go with your lead nurturing program.

 Before the Modern Buyer’s Journey